11 Clues That You Are An Outgoing Introvert

 If you're an outgoing introvert, that means that deep down you are an introvert, but you may behave like an extrovert in certain situations or with specific people.

-Here are 10 signs that you may be an outgoing introvert:
+Here are 11 signs you may be an outgoing introvert:

-After you have a busy weekend, you feel the need to be alone and recharge your mind in peace and quiet.
+After a busy weekend, you feel the need to be alone and recharge your mind in peace and quiet.

-2. Once you feel recharged, you reach out to your friends.
+2. Once you recharge, you reach out to your friends.

-You have had some time to yourself now, and you are actually itching to get your friends together.
+You have had some time to yourself now, and you are actually itching to get your friends together — especially friends who enjoy more intimate gatherings.

 When you're the host, it allows you to create your social plans on your own terms.
 You can set the time, the place, and the invite list.